isomerpages/nyp-sirs/_services/1k-sgus-digital-and-leadership-skills-to-excel-in-the-future-of-retail-and-business.md

   <li>Drive Productivity and Innovation (24 hours)</li>
   <li>Set Up an Online Business (+ Project Work) (39 hours)</li>
   </ul>

+<h4>Who Should Attend</h4>
+<p>This programme is suitable for participants with at least 3 years senior managerial working experience in retail or Professional, Managers, Executives and Technicians (PMETs) position in non-retail sector.</p>

 <h4>Admission Requirements</h4>
 <p>GCE 'O' level Credit (at least C6) in English and Mathematics or Workplace Literacy and Numeracy (WPLN) score: Level 7 for Reading, Listening and Numeracy.</p>